M1-SynthesisProject-SmartDrone/pds-ground-station/ReadMe.md

 # Ground Station

-This app is used to be the bridge between the Android application and the drone interface, as well as handling the AI processes.
+This app is used to be the bridge between the Application application and the drone interface, as well as handling the AI processes.

 ## Installation